Nature Conservation Day - Having a Wildlife Friendly Garden

 By adding bird feeders to your garden and supplying small birds with good quality food, you’ll attract plenty of wild birds that you can watch from your window.
 Supplying bird food is the best way to take care of the birds that visit your garden.
 Make sure you give them everything they need with our seasonal bird food, which contains all the right seeds and nutrients the birds need to help them through nesting, breeding, molting, and even cold winter weather.
 Not only are you helping the birds, but having bird feeders in your garden adds an eye-catching decorative touch, so you can have a beautiful, yet eco-friendly garden.

 Having bird nesting boxes in your garden provides the small birds that visit your garden a safe space to rest.
 Nest boxes help to keep small birds safe and protected from harsh weather, other animals, and more.
 Not only are you looking out for the small birds in your garden, but you’re also adding even more decoration to your outdoor space with a bird nesting box.
 Birds use a wooden nesting box when they have their young in spring, but they also benefit from a warm space to use for roosting in the cold winter weather.
-Birds will huddle together in an Anita nester to share warmth.
+Birds will huddle together in an artisan nester to share warmth.

 Having a supply of fresh, clean water in your garden will attract a whole array of wildlife to your garden to drink from it.
 The perfect way to do this is by placing a bird bath in your garden for small birds to use when they visit.